 Who Is Required To Fill Out Form 1310?

-If you are claiming a refund on behalf of a Deceased Taxpayer, you must file Form 1310 unless either of the following applies:
+If a refund is being claimed on behalf of a deceased taxpayer, Form 1310 must accompany the return unless either of the following applies:

-- You are a surviving spouse filing an original or amended joint return with the decedent, or
+- the return includes a surviving spouse filing an original or amended joint return with the decedent, or

 Form 1310 can be used by a deceased taxpayer's personal representative, surviving spouse, or anyone who is in charge of the decedent's property in order to claim a refund that was due to the taxpayer at the time of death.
 If a personal representative has been appointed, they must sign the tax return.
 A surviving spouse can sign by themselves if no personal representative has been appointed, or along with the personal representative if they will be filing a joint tax return with the deceased taxpayer.